How Much Internet Data Do You Need?

 With rural internet, you get a lot less data than usual

-Many rural parts of the United States have limited internet options, and sometimes the only service you can get is satellite or fixed wireless internet—both of which often come with stringent data caps.
+Many rural parts of the United States have limited internet options.
+Sometimes, the only service you can get is satellite or fixed wireless internet.
+Even if your provider says there are no data caps, your speeds could slow down dramatically if you exceed certain limits.

 Why does fixed wireless internet have low data caps?